-At 45 000ha, the Park is a vast and rugged landscape of flat-topped rocky mountains and dry plains.
-A myriad of washes and side ravines carve deep furrows down to the main canyon.
+Covering an area of 45 000 ha, the Park is a vast and rugged landscape of flat-topped rocky mountains and dry plains.
+A myriad of washes and side ravines have carved deep furrows down to the main canyon.

-To preserve this amazing part of Namibia, Canyon Nature Park has joined the partnership of the Greater Fish River Canyon Complex trans boundary collaboration, between parks, conservation agencies and private landowners to the south.
-This includes the /Ais /Ais Game Park, Namibia and the Richtersveld in South Africa.
+To preserve this amazing part of Namibia, Canyon Nature Park has joined the partnership of the Greater Fish River Canyon Complex transboundary collaboration between parks, conservation agencies and private landowners in the south.
+It includes the /Ai /Ais Game Park in Namibia and the Richtersveld in South Africa.
 The collaboration focuses on a broad-based approach to conservation, sustainable natural resource management and socio-economic development.

-Previously a marginalised farming area, the biodiversity of this arid region was threatened by agricultural activities.
-Canyon Nature Park has turned the fortunes of the fauna and flora around by embracing a return to wildlife conservation and low-impact tourism as a means to socio-economic development in the southern parts of the country.
+Previously, this arid region was a marginalised farming area and the biodiversity was threatened by agricultural activities.
+Canyon Nature Park has turned the fortunes of the fauna and flora around by embracing a return to wildlife conservation and low-impact tourism as a means to socio-economic development in these southern parts of the country.

-Two farms – Soutkuil (where the lodge and canyon are located) and Vergeleë (to its northwest) have been joined to make up the Canyon Nature Park.
+Two farms – Soutkuil (where the lodge and canyon are located) and Vergeleë (northwest of it) were joined to form the Canyon Nature Park.

 Fish River Lodge and Canyon Nature Park are constantly assessing practices that ensure the lightest footprints on our surroundings.
 We are participants in the Namibia Eco Awards programme, an initiative that ensures minimum impact of tourism on our sensitive, arid environment.
 Sustainability is a key consideration for all future developments on the property.

-Guidelines ensure that water usage is optimized whilst power for the lodge is generated by solar energy.
+Guidelines ensure that water usage is optimized and power is generated by solar energy.